photo credit: AJ Schuster

 - Family members ganging up together and pinpointing you as a person to attack because you’re doing something different.

 I hope that these unacceptable situations never happen to you.
 It is hurtful to feel manipulated, attacked, and unsafe around family members.
-Stepping away from these kinds of situations and people will bring tremendous grief–and freedom at the same time.
 You have hopes for the holidays and for your family–that you can eat peacefully together and be accepted by these people, no matter what foods you choose to ingest.
 When you try your best and there is still no acceptance or peace, sometimes leaving is the only healthy option.
-I can only say, I hope you never have to face this.

 Most people are pretty sane and reasonable, and when you say: ”I am an adult, I have the right to make my own choices in life.
 Please don’t make my choices an issue between us and let’s enjoy our time together,” they will stop attacking you.
 I hope this is the case for you.
 Whatever your family situation, my prayer for all of you is that you have a peaceful holiday!
 Stress upsets the digestive system just as much as bad food.
 Avoid stress, avoid bad food & enjoy your holidays!